 3.9 Ethical Considerations

 The study adhered to the ethical principles emphasizing respect for persons, beneficence, and justice.
 The researcher obtained ethical approval from relevant authorities, including Jordan University College and the Morogoro Municipal Council, to ensure compliance with institutional and legal standards.
 Informed consent was sought from all participants, clearly explaining the study’s purpose, participants’ rights, and the voluntary nature of their involvement.
 Participants were assured of their right to withdraw at any time without consequences, thereby respecting their autonomy.

+4. RESULTS

-4. DEMOGRAPHIC INFORMATION OF THE RESPONDENTS
+4.1 DEMOGRAPHIC INFORMATION OF THE RESPONDENTS